 Ask anyone who was on the sidewalk or in other vehicles at the scene to give a statement.
 They can write it out, or you can get their statement on video.
 Make sure you get their names and contact information, including phone numbers and email addresses.
-Your Fishers personal injury lawyer will want to reach out to them later.
+Your legal representative will want to reach out to them later.

 Note, however, that most witnesses never end up in a courtroom.
 That’s because the majority of wrongful death cases are settled without going to trial.

 If your loved one was transported to the hospital and/or had received medical treatment prior to passing, obtain their medical records.
 This includes visits to the emergency room or trauma centers and any hospital stays.
 These records might help your accidental death attorney when filing a claim.